1915 Fitzgibbon Cup

-The 1915 Fitzgibbon Cup was the fourth staging of the Fitzgibbon Cup since its establishment by the Gaelic Athletic Association in 1912.
-University College Dublin hosted the cup on 2 March 1915.
+The 1915 Fitzgibbon Cup was the fourth edition of the intercollegiate hurling competition organized by the Gaelic Athletic Association.
+Established in 1912, the tournament was hosted by University College Dublin (UCD) on March 2nd, 1915.

-University College Cork were the defending champions.
+University College Cork (UCC) entered the competition as the defending champions, having won the 1914 tournament.

-On 2 March 1915, University College Dublin won the Fitzgibbon Cup after beating University College Cork by 6–00 to 3–00 in the final.
-This was their second cup title overall and their first title since 1912.
+In the final held on March 2nd, UCD emerged victorious, defeating UCC by a score of 6-00 to 3-00.
+This marked UCD's second Fitzgibbon Cup title overall and their first since the inaugural competition in 1912.

 Teams

 University College Galway did not field a team, meaning that University College Cork and University College Dublin were the only participants.
 Because of this, the round robin format was abolished and just one game was played to determine the cup winners.